InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

   - 6: Takahashi et al. 2015 (improved)
   - 7: Weiler et al. 2018
 * viscosity (float): Coefficient for the viscosity force computation
+  * "Standard" and "Weiler et al. 2018" use the kinematic viscosity as parameter
+  * "Bender and Koschier 2017" and "Peer et al. 2015/2016" use a coefficient in [0,1]
+  * For "XSPH" the coefficient is the smoothing parameter in [0,1]
 * viscoMaxIter (int): (Implicit solvers) Max. iterations of the viscosity solver.
 * viscoMaxError (float): (Implicit solvers) Max. error of the viscosity solver.
 * viscoMaxIterOmega (int): (Peer et al. 2016) Max. iterations of the vorticity diffusion solver.